Theeoi/advent-of-code-solutions/README.md

 ### Usage

-To use the package do the following:
+To use the solutions do the following:

 1. Clone the repo and open it as the working directory.
-2. Run `python -m pip install .` to install the package.
-3. Run `advent-of-code-2023` to execute the main package script.
+2. Navigate to the src directory and open the Jupyter Notebook of interest

 ### Contributing

-To develop this package you should do the following:

-1. Follow the steps outlined in [Usage](#usage) to get the package running.
-2. Create a Python virtual environment using your prefered method and activate it.
-3. Run `python -m pip install .[dev]` to install the development dependancies.
-4. Run `python -m pip install .[docs]` to install the documentation dependancies.
-5. *Continue the list accoring to your needs*
+No contributions welcome as this is meant as a personal repo.

 ## Project Status

-*Describe the current status of the project*
+Starting in 2023, I mean to start doing these every year.
+I will most likely not compete for the leaderboards ans solutions may be added sporatically durin the months of december and january.

 ### Roadmap

 TODO:

-- [ ] *List upcoming features and milestones here*
+- [ ] Continue adding 2023 solutions

 Room for Improvement:

-- *List non-crucial possible improvments here*
+- Consider implementing testing

 ## Contact